fchaillie/Web_Scraping_News_Articles/README.md

-## Web scraping news articles from sites stored on excel files
+## Web scraping news articles stored on customized excel files

 ### Summary: Here is below an example of using scripts with the Docker Desktop application to help you get information (news articles in this case) with any operating system you may have.